 Please note that Private Use RFC IPs are local IPs only.
 They cannot be used to identify an individual, and so do not constitute an IP leak.
 Unfortunately, my Internet Service Provider (Virgin Media UK) does not support Internet Protocol version 6 (IPv6) connections, so I am unable to test for IPv6 leaks at this time.
 This is a situation that should change in the near future.

 The Windows version of Psiphon is free.
-It is also possible to “sideload” the Android and iOS apps for free.
+It is also possible to “sideload” the Android and iPhone VPN apps for free.

 In countries which don't ban it, you can also download Psiphon for your Android device from the Google Play Store.
 This, however, is where things start to get complicated…